sujonraihan/ibcs/Linux/system-monitoring.md

 ## 🎯 Summary

-System Monitoring হল Linux administration এর একটি গুরুত্বপূর্ণ অংশ যা:
+System Monitoring is an important part of Linux administration that:

-- ✅ সিস্টেম পারফরমেন্স ট্র্যাক করে
+- ✅ Tracks system performance
-- ✅ রিসোর্স ব্যবহার মনিটর করে
+- ✅ Monitors resource usage
-- ✅ সমস্যা শনাক্ত করে
+- ✅ Identifies problems
-- ✅ সিকিউরিটি নিশ্চিত করে
+- ✅ Ensures security
-- ✅ ক্যাপাসিটি প্ল্যানিং করে
+- ✅ Plans capacity

-সঠিক monitoring tools এবং techniques ব্যবহার করে একটি stable এবং efficient Linux system পরিচালনা করা যায়।
+With proper monitoring tools and techniques, a stable and efficient Linux system can be managed.